elucian/bee/syntax/processing.md

 **Expected output:**
 ```
 Numbers: 10 and 11
-Alpha: a and b <+ ('a', 'b');
+Alpha:   0 and A
-Strings:'odd' and 'even'
+Strings: 'odd' and 'even'
 Quoted:  "odd" and "even"
 Unicode: ≠ and ≡
 ```

 **Notes**:
-* Injector "<+" is polymorph and overloaded operator.
+* Template operator "<+" is polymorph and overloaded,
-* For template you can use: { tuple, list, table, array }
+* For template source you can use: { tuple, list, set, hash, array, matrix }.

 ## Large template